Pentyrch Bowling Club

 Picture

-Looking forward to playing in 2022 - 30 years and counting.
+Now established over thirty years and counting.
 New players always welcome.
 Be part of an increasingly successful club.

 Pentyrch Bowling Club, the "Top Club" in South Glamorgan, being 475 feet above sea level!
 The nearby Garth Mountain is close to 1000 ft above sea level.
 Reaching the heights that other bowls clubs can't!